leewc/leewc.github.io/_posts/articles/2016-04-13-how-to-merge-multiple-git-repositories-into-one-repo.md

 ## Step 15.

-Repeat [Step 5](#step-5) to [Step 13](#step-13) for other repositories, pushing the repository to origin after with `git push -u origin name_of_branch`
+First Repeat [Step 0](#step-0).
+Then, repeat [Step 5](#step-5) to [Step 13](#step-13) for other repositories, pushing the repository to origin after with `git push -u origin name_of_branch`

 ## Step 16.

 You should now have a nice 'master' repo.
 With commits on the master being squashed commits, and each branch holding it's own commit history.
+Rejoice!

 ![apollo-academia-screenshot](/images/articles/apollo-academia.png)

+Lastly, credit also goes to Julio's [post on merging repos here](http://julipedia.meroh.net/2014/02/how-to-merge-multiple-git-repositories.html), it definitely helped.

+Also, special thanks to [Nate](https://twitter.com/contraultra) for beta testing this tutorial and correcting mistakes!

 [^1]: the university I go to provides Enterprise GitHub!
 [^2]: by recently I meant January, and *repo can be found [here](https://github.com/leewc/apollo-academia-umn)*.